Quilt layouts can be very simple – or very complex.

 This post – How to Assemble an Alternate Grid – has a video showing how to break up that alternate grid for easy sewing with no Y-seams.
 That will allow you to create any grid you like, for total open-ended design.

-If you want a little more structure, use these sample layouts below as a template – subbing in your own square blocks and your own half blocks from whatever pattern you’re working with.
+If you’re unsure about coming up with your own layout, use these sample layouts below as templates.
+Just sub in your own square blocks and your own half blocks from whatever pattern you’re working with.

 I’ve added some red lines showing the chunks you’ll break things up into for sewing.